 An Integral, Including Framework

 Over the last three decades, we have seen enormous progress.
-Who would have thought in the ’90s that there would be smartphones or orders being delivered the next day?
+Things unimaginable before, like smartphones and orders being delivered the next day, have become commodities.
 At the same time, new problem areas arose, in organisations and at the society level.

 The framework has been developed from listening to experience experts.
 Experience experts have been clients, citizens, employees, experts, managers and politicians.
 Those negatively impacted, initiative owners and inventors of (highly) effective solutions were listened to a little bit more to than those of other groups.
 This included listening to CxOs and politicians.